mostaphaRoudsari/honeybee-primer/text/components/Set_EnergyPlus_Zone_Schedules.md

 * ##### HBZones [Required]
 HBZones for which you want to change shcedules.
 * ##### occupancySchedules [Optional]
-...
+A text string representing the occupancy shceudle that you want to use.
+This can be either a shcedule from the "Honeybee_Call from EP Schedule Library" component, a schedule from the "Honeybee_Annual Schedule" component, or a CSV schedule from the "Honeybee_Create CSV Schedule" component.
 * ##### occupancyActivitySchs [Optional]
 A text string representing the shceudle for the metabolic rate of the occupants that you want to use.
-This can be either a shcedule from the schedule libirary or a CSV file path to a CSV schedule you created with the "Honeybee_Create CSV Schedule" component.
-If this is a CSV schedule, the values in it should be Watts and the "units_" input should be "ActivityLevel."
+This can be either a shcedule from the "Honeybee_Call from EP Schedule Library" component, a schedule from the "Honeybee_Annual Schedule" component, or a CSV schedule from the "Honeybee_Create CSV Schedule" component.
+If this is a custon schedule, the values in it should be Watts and the "units_" or "_schedTypeLimits_" input should be "ActivityLevel."
 * ##### heatingSetPtSchedules [Optional]
-...
+A text string representing the heating setpoint shceudle that you want to use.
+This can be either a shcedule from the "Honeybee_Call from EP Schedule Library" component, a schedule from the "Honeybee_Annual Schedule" component, or a CSV schedule from the "Honeybee_Create CSV Schedule" component.
+If this is a custon schedule, the values in it should be Watts and the "units_" or "_schedTypeLimits_" input should be "Temperature."
 * ##### coolingSetPtSchedules [Optional]
-...
+A text string representing the cooling setpoint shceudle that you want to use.
+This can be either a shcedule from the "Honeybee_Call from EP Schedule Library" component, a schedule from the "Honeybee_Annual Schedule" component, or a CSV schedule from the "Honeybee_Create CSV Schedule" component.
+If this is a custon schedule, the values in it should be Watts and the "units_" or "_schedTypeLimits_" input should be "Temperature."
 * ##### lightingSchedules [Optional]
 ...
 * ##### equipmentSchedules [Optional]
-...
+A text string representing the equipment shceudle that you want to use.
+This can be either a shcedule from the "Honeybee_Call from EP Schedule Library" component, a schedule from the "Honeybee_Annual Schedule" component, or a CSV schedule from the "Honeybee_Create CSV Schedule" component.
 * ##### infiltrationSchedules [Optional]
-...
+A text string representing the infiltration shceudle that you want to use.
+This can be either a shcedule from the "Honeybee_Call from EP Schedule Library" component, a schedule from the "Honeybee_Annual Schedule" component, or a CSV schedule from the "Honeybee_Create CSV Schedule" component.
-* ##### HVACAvailabilitySchs [Optional]
+* ##### ventilationSchedules [Optional]
-Script variable setEPZoneSchedules
+A text string representing the ventilation shceudle that you want to use.
+Note that this schedule overrides the typical ventilation that occurs based on the occupancy shcedule and the "ventilationPerPerson."
+The ventilation will be hard-sized based on this schedule and the maximum combined flowrates of "ventilationPerPerson" and "ventilationPerarea."
+This can be either a shcedule from the "Honeybee_Call from EP Schedule Library" component, a schedule from the "Honeybee_Annual Schedule" component, or a CSV schedule from the "Honeybee_Create CSV Schedule" component.

 #### Outputs
 * ##### schedules